 Have You Left a Money Trail on Venmo?

-How you can use an app to see your friends on Venmo PUBLICLY revealing their failed dates, late night food runs, losing poker streaks, and more…
+Use this app to see your friends on Venmo publicly revealing their failed dates, late night food runs, losing poker streaks, and more…

 This blog post was adapted from findings in my recent paper.

 As a college student in the U.S., Venmo has become an app that is hard to live without.
 Whenever I end up owing someone money for a meal they covered, a bet I lost, or even rent, Venmo is there to help settle the tab instantly.
 By simply typing in a name, an amount to send and a message describing what the payment is for, I can send almost anyone money using nothing but my phone.
 It’s just so easy to instantly settle debts on the go.

 After a few uses of Venmo, I noticed that the app was giving me the option to share transactions (minus the amount) publicly on my Venmo newsfeed.